Birthstones by Month – What are Birthstones?

 Ruby Ore

-In jewelry, rubies are typically cut into cushion and oval shapes, and their bold color makes them a captivating choice for a statement piece.
+Jewelry design typically cuts rubies into oval and pillow shapes, and their brilliant color makes them a stunning pick for a statement piece of jewelry.

 August: Peridot, Sardonyx, Spinel

-Sardonyx combines alternating layers of sard and onyx—two types of the layered mineral chalcedony—to create a reddish zebra-striped stone with white bands.
-It was popular with the ancient Greeks and Romans who carried into battle talismans of sardonyx engraved with images of heroes and gods.
+It combines layers of sard and onyx — two types of the layered mineral chalcedony — making a reddish zebra-striped stone with white bands that was popular with the ancient Greeks and Romans who carried into battle talismans of sardonyx engraved with images of heroes and gods.

-Spinel, the newest addition to the August birthstones, comes in a wealth of colors.
-Most famously, it’s known for its deep red hue that can closely mimic ruby.
-This led to spinel’s undeserved reputation as a “fake” ruby in the past, but now it’s recognized and appreciated for its own unique qualities.
+Spinel, the newest addition to the August birthstone, comes in a wealth of colors.
+Most famously though, it becomes known due to its deep red hue that closely mimics that of ruby.
+This has led to spinel being bestowed the undeserved reputation of “fake” ruby in the past, but now it is recognized and appreciated for the qualities of its own.

 September: Sapphire